Son-SDT/DSA-Music_Player/README.md

 1. Implement a library feature to store multiple songs in a sequence.
 2. Implement a playlist feature to store and play multiple songs in a sequence.
-3. Implement a progress bar to indicate the current song's progress in realtime.
+3. Implement a progress bar to indicate the current song's progress in real-time.
 4. Implement a feature to handle the end of a song and automatically play the next song in the playlist.
 5. Implement a feature to pause, play, and skip songs.